hphelion/documentation/commercial/GA1/commercial.-vsa-overview.md

 ##HP StoreVirtual VSA overview {#StoreVirtual-overview}

 HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without an external array hardware.
-It transforms your server’s internal or direct-attached storage into a fully featured shared storage array—without the cost and complexity associated with dedicated storage.
+It transforms your server&#39;s internal or direct-attached storage into a fully featured shared storage array—without the cost and complexity associated with dedicated storage.
 HP StoreVirtual VSA uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management.

-Multiple StoreVirtual systems running on different servers create a clustered pool of storage with the ability to make data highly available by protecting volumes with network RAID.A logical grouping of clusters is done in order to form a unit and is called a management group.
+Multiple StoreVirtual systems running on different servers create a clustered pool of storage with the ability to make data highly available by protecting volumes with network RAID.
+A logical grouping of clusters is done in order to form a unit and is called a management group.
 Each cluster can be treated as storage node by hypervisor and is accessed using VIP (virtual IP).

 With Network RAID, blocks of data are striped and mirrored across multiple StoreVirtual systems, allowing volumes and applications to stay online in the event of disk, storage subsystem or server failure. iSCSI connectivity on HP StoreVirtual VSA, support the use of the storage pools by cloud instances.
 A single management group can contain up to 32 StoreVirtual nodes &#45; grouped into clusters.
 A single cluster comprises 1 to 16 StoreVirtual nodes.
 Each management group can optimally manage a maximum of 1500 volumes.